Short Name: VJ114IMGTDL_NRT

 Near real-time (NRT) NOAA-20 (formally JPSS-1) Visible Infrared Imaging Radiometer Suite (VIIRS) Active Fire detection product is based on the instrument's 375 m nominal resolution data.
 Compared to other coarser resolution (≥1km) satellite fire detection products, the improved 375 m data provide greater response over fires of relatively small areas, as well as improved mapping of large fire perimeters.
 Consequently, the data are well suited for use in support of fire management (e.g., near real-time alert systems), as well as other science applications requiring improved fire mapping fidelity.
 The 375 m product complements the baseline Suomi NPP/VIIRS 750 m active fire detection and characterization data, which was originally designed to provide continuity to the existing 1 km Earth Observing System Moderate Resolution Imaging Spectroradiometer (EOS/MODIS) active fire data record.
 Due to frequent data saturation issues, the current 375 m fire product provides detection information only with no sub-pixel fire characterization.

-VJ114IMGTDL_NRT are available in the following formats: TXT, SHP, KML, WMS.
+VJ114IMGTDL_NRT are available in the following formats: TXT, SHP, KML, and WMS.
 These data are also provided through the LANCE FIRMS Fire Email Alerts.
 Please note only the TXT and SHP files contain all the attributes.

 Spatial Resolution: 375 m